 Want a gorgeous-looking baked dessert that feels fancy but doesn’t require a lot of fuss?
 Then bake a Bundt cake.
 These German-inspired, ring-shaped cakes are incredibly simple—no layers, crumb coats or frosting required!—and all you need is a molded Bundt pan.
 Follow our tips (and watch our video below!) for your best Bundt cake ever.
-And, for a deep dive into the world of bundt cakes, join our virtual Bake a Bundt! class on Monday, November 2 with Brian Hart Hoffman, the Editor-in-Chief of Baking from Scratch Magazine and author of The Bundt Collection.
+And, for a deep dive into the world of bundt cakes, join our virtual Bundt Cake class in honor of Nordic Ware’s 75th anniversary on Monday, March 29th.
+Nordic Ware is a Minnesota-based cookware company that launched the first bundt pan in the 1950s.
+Leading the class is master bundt baker Brian Hart Hoffman, the Editor-in-Chief of Baking from Scratch Magazine and author of The Bundt Collection.

 The easiest method for greasing a Bundt pan is to use a baking spray that contains flour, such as Bak-Klene (a non-flour-based spray will leave a less-than-desirable residue behind).
 Take the time to ensure that you get inside every nook and cranny, covering all the crevices of the pan; this will help the cake release easily and the design to be sharply defined.
 After spraying, use a pastry brush to remove excess grease.
 If you can’t locate a baking spray with flour, you can also flour and butter the pan by hand using a pastry brush.

 There are a few measures that you can take during the filling process to prevent air bubbles from forming during baking.
 Spoon the batter into the pan slowly; when finished, tap the Bundt pan gently three times on a work surface to release any bubbles that may have developed (and ensure that the batter reaches all the crevices in the design).